fcostin/tcplb/docs/DESIGN.md

 - the server needs to expose a way for the user to indicate which upstreams will use TLS connections, and which will use TCP
-- if the server actively probes upstreams to infer upstream heath, upstreams configured to use TLS connections need to be probed over TLS
+- if the server actively probes upstreams to infer upstream health, upstreams configured to use TLS connections need to be probed over TLS
 - the latency required to establish a logical application connection between client and upstream will increase if the client has to wait for a TLS